 An American actor who successfully pivoted from daytime soap heartthrob to a defining voice in video games, shaping characters in major franchises.

-Brian Bloom first found fame as a teenage actor on the soap opera 'As the World Turns,' but his career trajectory is a story of strategic reinvention.
-He leveraged his leading-man looks into roles in film and television, but his most significant impact emerged behind the microphone and the keyboard.
-His gravelly, charismatic voice became a fixture in gaming, bringing to life beloved characters like the wisecracking dwarf Varric Tethras in 'Dragon Age' and the relentless soldier B.J.
+Brian Bloom first acted as a teenager on the soap opera 'As the World Turns,' then leveraged his leading-man looks into film and television roles.
+His most significant impact emerged behind the microphone: his gravelly voice brought to life the dwarf Varric Tethras in 'Dragon Age' and the soldier B.J.
 Blazkowicz in the 'Wolfenstein' reboot series.
-Bloom didn't just perform; he helped write the stories, co-authoring scripts for blockbuster action films like 'The A-Team' and critically acclaimed games like 'Call of Duty: Modern Warfare.'
-This dual expertise as a performer and writer has made him a unique and valued architect within the narrative-driven side of the gaming industry.
+Bloom also co-authored scripts for the film 'The A-Team' and the game 'Call of Duty: Modern Warfare.'
+This dual expertise as performer and writer made him a valued architect within narrative-driven gaming.

 1965–1980